-The non-ACGME-accredited Surgical Pathology Fellowship provides fellows with the opportunity for advanced training and in-depth experience in different facets of surgical pathology.
+The non-ACGME-accredited Surgical (Selective) Pathology Fellowship provides fellows with the opportunity for advanced training and in-depth experience in different facets of surgical pathology.
 It also prepares them for a career in either academics or private practice.
 A large volume of surgical and consultation material provides an opportunity for the development of proficiency in the diagnosis of neoplastic and benign diseases, as well as transplant pathology.
 In addition to all subspecialties of surgical pathology, elective rotations in hematopathology/flow cytometry, dermatopathology, renal pathology/electron microscopy and cytopathology are available.

 Fellows will have the opportunity for graduated sign-out responsibilities, including intraoperative consultations.
 Participation in intra- and interdepartmental conferences is expected, and there are ample opportunities for teaching medical students and residents.
 Fellows are encouraged to participate in ongoing investigative activities, which are supported by the Department’s large tumor repository and well-equipped clinical and research laboratories.
 Because of the specialized nature of the material encountered, a good background in general anatomic pathology would be very helpful.

 Successful fellowship candidates must be certification-eligible or certified in anatomic, or anatomic and clinical pathology, by the American Board of Pathology.
 Applicants are required to have passed all three steps of the United States Medical Licensing Examination.